 A lot of water has passed under the bridge since the night in March 2007 when I started thinking about finishing off the work on the house.
 I had no idea that in a couple of months my life was going to fundamentally change.

 Visiting the house today, I remembered the photo, and I decided to take another.
 Sitting there some fourteen and half months later, in the house I no longer live in, I reflected on the past year.
 Some of it has been hell, and there’s still a lot of problems I’ve yet to face.
 But for all the angst and agony, overwhelmingly there has been the joy.

 That joy has been Ginger.
 For almost a year now we have talked every single day.
 We mail, we chat, now to save money we use a webcam, before that we used Skype.
 Last summer I used my mobile ‘phone – that was quite a bill.

 The day after tomorrow Ginger arrives in the UK and she’ll be here for a whole month.
-We’ve deliberately kept her visit low-key so as not to cause too many ructions with Elaine.
+We’ve deliberately kept her visit low-key so as not to cause too many ructions with my ex-wife Elaine.
 We are going to tour the UK for a couple of weeks, then I have to get back to work, and we’ll get to play ‘house’ for a short while.

 Copyright © 2008 Gary Allman, all rights reserved.